Walker698/heatmap-data-gov-scot-docs/docs/userguide.rst

 Generating a Heat Demand Report
 -------------------------------
-First select the area and Layers you are interested in using the tools described above and then click on the**Generate heat demand report** button under the Search box.
+First select the area and Layers you are interested in using the tools described above and then click on the**Generate report** button under the Search box.
 The Report area is selected either by drawing a custom area (click Draw Custom Area) or selecting from the various predefined geographies such as Data Zones, Settlements or Local Authorities by clicking the relevant button.
-If you select **Draw custom area** you then draw an area on the map by clicking to add points to create an area and the double click to finish e.g.
+If you select **Draw custom area** you then draw an area on the map by clicking to add points to create an area and then double click or join to a previous point to finish e.g.

 If you select any of the predefined geographies then simply click to select the geography you are interested in; you may select more than one.
 As you select an area it is outlined in blue and the details displayed in the Heat Demand Report area e.g.

 Once you are happy with your choices you have the option to either Print report, which will create a PDF of the data, including the map, or Download CSV which creates a CSV file of the details.
-The information included within the report includes the Area, Energy supplies, Public-sector head demand and Total heat demand for each area.
+The information included within the report includes the Area, Energy supplies, Public-sector heat demand and Total heat demand for each area.